 Check the settings

-So, you should always check the settings of new software and devices and where possible, make changes which raise your level of security.
-For example, by disabling or removing any functions, accounts or services which you do not require.
+You should always check the settings of new software and devices and, where possible, make changes that raise your level of security.
+For example, disable or remove any functions, accounts, or services you do not need.

-Your laptops, desktop computers, tablets and smartphones contain your data, but they also store the details of the online accounts that you access, so both your devices and your accounts should always be password-protected.
-Passwords - when implemented correctly - are an easy and effective way to prevent unauthorised users accessing your devices.
-Passwords should be easy to remember and hard for somebody else to guess.
-The default passwords which come with new devices such as ‘admin’ and ‘password’ are the easiest of all for attackers to guess.
-So you must change all default passwords before devices are distributed and used.
+Your laptops, desktop computers, tablets, and smartphones contain your data, but they also store the details of the online accounts that you access.
+This means that both your devices and your accounts should always be password-protected.
+Passwords—when implemented correctly—are an easy and effective way to prevent unauthorised users accessing your devices.
+Passwords should be easy for you to remember but hard for somebody else to guess.
+Default passwords (like 'admin' and 'password') that come with new devices are the easiest of all for attackers to guess, so you must change all default passwords before devices are distributed and used.
 The use of PINs or touch-ID can also help secure your device.
 If you would like more information on choosing passwords, look at the NCSC’s password guidance.